sfigg/commercialization-public/docset/customize/mdm/reboot-csp.md

-The supported operation is Execute.
+The supported operations are Execute and Get.

 <a href="" id="schedule"></a>**Schedule**
 The supported operation is Get.